ruizt/pstat100-content/syllabus/syllabus.md

-# Syllabus
+# Data Science Concepts and Analysis

-PSTAT100 is a hands-on introduction to data science intended for intermediate-level students from any discipline with some exposure to probability and basic computing skills, but few or no upper-division courses in statistics or computer science.
+Data Science Concepts and Analysis (PSTAT100) is a hands-on introduction to data science intended for intermediate-level students from any discipline with some exposure to probability and basic computing skills, but few or no upper-division courses in statistics or computer science.
 The course introduces central concepts in statistics -- such as sampling variation, uncertainty, and inference -- in an applied setting together with techniques for data exploration and analysis.
 Course activities model standard data science workflow practices by example, and successful students acquire programming skills, project management skills, and subject exposure that will serve them well in upper-division courses as well as in independent research or projects.

 ## Learning outcomes